-- Establish / benchmark recharge rates and costs - Clearly analyze bottlenecks and how to break them - Justify and propose complex staff and equipment funding plans over time - Respond to capacity / cost inquiries from potential users - Create annual operating budget and modify based on measured results - They are useful not only for Manufacturing, but also useful for "Center," "Foundry" and "Shared" user facilities.
+- Establish / benchmark recharge rates and costs. - Determine whether to focus on facilities, materials, equipment or labor for further cost analysis. - Clearly analyze bottlenecks and how to break them. - Justify and propose complex staff and equipment funding plans over time. - Respond to capacity / cost inquiries from potential users - Create annual operating budget and modify based on measured results. - They are useful not only for Manufacturing, but also useful for "Center," "Foundry" and "Shared" user facilities.